fatgui/GD2_Platformer2D_Control/README.md

 - player facing by movement direction
 - improved Tileset addon (organize tileset in scene now as in texture and set resource path to image)
 - save/load inventory data to file
-- teleport from/to (is defined as NODE) via target name of second teleport node
+- teleport from/to (is defined as NODE) via target name of second teleport node with option for requested key
 - pickup coins (is defined as NODE)
 - pickup ammo (is defined as NODE)
+- pickup key (is defined as NODE)
 - pickup healt (is defined as NODE)
 - pickup time limited powerUp jump modifier
 - pickup time limited powerUp gravity modifier